january3/vtree2/README.md

 ## BUGS

+- ~~“Missing” is missing from the legend on the user guide example for adding aliases~~
 - legend titles sometimes overlap with the legend
 - ~~if some variables disappear from the plot, the legend throws an error~~